lichess-bot-devs/lichess-bot/README.md

 - `online_moves`: This section gives your bot access to various online resources for choosing moves like opening books and endgame tablebases.
 This can be a supplement or a replacement for chess databases stored on your computer.
 There are three sections that correspond to three different online databases:
     - `chessdb_book`: Consults a [Chinese chess position database](https://www.chessdb.cn/), which also hosts a xiangqi database.
     - `lichess_cloud_analysis`: Consults [Lichess' own position analysis database](https://lichess.org/api#operation/apiCloudEval).
-    - `online_egtb`: Consults the online Syzygy 7-piece endgame tablebase [hosted by Lichess](https://lichess.org/blog/W3WeMyQAACQAdfAL/7-piece-syzygy-tablebases-are-complete).
+    - `online_egtb`: Consults either the online Syzygy 7-piece endgame tablebase [hosted by Lichess](https://lichess.org/blog/W3WeMyQAACQAdfAL/7-piece-syzygy-tablebases-are-complete) or the chessdb listed above.
 The options for these online sources are as follows:
     - Common to all:
         - `enabled`: Whether to use the database at all.